libqueso/queso/README.md

 Simulation and Optimization.

-`QUESO` is a collection of algorithms and other functionalities aimed for the solution of statiscal inverse problems, for the solution of statistical forward problems, for the validation of a model and for the prediction of quantities of interest from such model along with the quantification of their uncertainties.
+`QUESO` is a collection of algorithms and other functionalities aimed for the solution of statistical inverse problems, for the solution of statistical forward problems, for the validation of a model and for the prediction of quantities of interest from such model along with the quantification of their uncertainties.